ImRez69/To-Do-List/README.md

 Ensure the font file is included:The project uses the Atma-Regular.ttf font, which should be placed in the Font directory.
 If you don't have the font, you can replace the font reference in style.css with a fallback font like Arial or download the Atma font.

 Open the application:

 Open index.html in a web browser (e.g., Chrome, Firefox).
-Also can run <a href="https://htmlpreview.github.io/?https://github.com/ImRez69/To-Do-List/blob/main/index.html" target="_blank">Here</a>
 No additional dependencies or build steps are required, as the project uses vanilla HTML, CSS, and JavaScript.
+Also, you can run index.html <a href="https://htmlpreview.github.io/?https://github.com/ImRez69/To-Do-List/blob/main/index.html" target="_blank">Here</a>.
+<iframe src="https://htmlpreview.github.io/?https://github.com/ImRez69/To-Do-List/blob/main/index.html title="To Do List Preveiw"></iframe>

 ## Usage